alessandrocuzzocrea/garden/src/notes/designing-games.md

 - Sometimes, attempts at juxtaposition fail when emotions destroy each other.
 Other times, seemingly antagonistic emotions produce an unexpected outcome.

 **Atmosphere**
-- The word atmosphere is used when the emotions of the experience aren’t focused around specific events, but rather permeate the whole experience in a spread-out haze.
+- Atmosphere is the overall emotional feel of an experience, not focused on specific events.
-- It is the emotional background  that  we  only  notice  when nothing more salient is happening.
+- It's like the emotional background that we only notice when nothing else stands out.
-- Stop and wait in a game and just feel for a minute.
-You’ll discover the game’s atmosphere.
+- To sense the atmosphere of a game, simply stop and take a moment to feel the emotional vibe.

 #### Engines of Experience